SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/Events/index.md

 ## OnTerminalDisplay

 OnTerminalDisplay occurs when the terminal sends a display request to the sale system.
-The event is only relavant if running as a server.
+The event is only relevant if running as a server.
 DisplayRequest are simply the a message indicating what is showing in the terminal display with purpose of helping the oparator to understand what is happening.

 `delegate void TerminalDisplayEventHandler(string message)`